John Smith (BBC executive): At the BBC

 In 2009, BBC Worldwide's achievements were recognised with a Queen's Award for Exports.

 Smith has been a Director of the British Academy of Film and Television Arts (BAFTA), the Henley Festival, the advisory board of the English National Opera (ENO) and vice-president of the Royal Television Society.
 He was also non-executive director at Burberry and a Fellow of both the Association of Chartered Certified Accountants and the Royal Society of Arts (RSA).
 Other directorships have included Severn Trent PLC, Vickers PLC, Travelport International, Hilding Anders AB, and Superdry PLC.

 Smith won the Accountancy Age Financial Director of the Year Award in 2001.
 He was a member of the Accounting Standards Board for three years between 2001 and November 2004, the HM Treasury Public Services Productivity Panel, and a non-executive director of Severn Trent plc and Vickers PLC.
 John was a Council Member between 1996 and 1999.
 In 2004, he received an honorary Fellowship from the Royal Institute of British Architects (in the same year as John Prescott).

-He is currently Chairman of Jungle Creations Ltd, Seeker Music Publishing.
+He is currently Chairman of Spin Group Ltd, Jungle Creations Ltd, Seeker Music Publishing.